stevebeer/openvpn-server/README.md

-pre-installation state, such as if you want to undo a failed installation to try installing again or you want to remove OpenVPN without installing a fresh Raspbian image and losing important files, just cd into OpenVPN-Setup, execute the setup script, and choose option 03, or make remove.sh executable and run it with sudo.
+pre-installation state, such as if you want to undo a failed installation to try installing again or you want to remove OpenVPN without installing a fresh Raspbian image and losing important files, just cd into OpenVPN-Setup, execute the setup script, and choose option 03, or make sure remove.sh is executable and run it with sudo.

 Technical Support & User Feedback
 ---------------------------------